An Entirely Different Set of Questions

 The titular story of this collection is one that takes seriously the possibility of knowing everything there is to know.
 The protagonist is shown an object that contains the entire universe within it.
 There are so many clever little details in how the story is set up and unfolds.
 The thing that led to the eventual aforementioned dog-earing of the page, however, is where Borges takes the story in the final movement of the narrative.

 It is also a good demonstration of the fact that, for Borges, the premise isn't simply a gimmick to hook the reader into a compelling story.
-In fact, this final turn, where Borges extrapolates what would actually happen if someone had suddenly seen the entirety of the Universe, hammers home the point that Borges isn't just imaginative as most writers go, he's also is interested in an entirely different set of questions than almost any other author you'll read.
+In fact, this final turn, where Borges extrapolates what would actually happen if someone had suddenly seen the entirety of the Universe, hammers home the point that Borges isn't just imaginative as most writers go, he's also interested in an entirely different set of questions than almost any other author you'll read.

 It was a pleasure to discover that Borges was not one of these writers.